 The Dixie Youth Theatre is designed to provide a distinctive theatre education program that will empower youth to embrace a life of excellence and creativity through their artistic abilities and open doors to imagination and self-confidence.
 Theatre skills are worthwhile, valuable life skills grounded in discipline and a work ethic that is crucial for any craft.

-The Recital is FREE and open to the public.
+The Performance is FREE and open to the public.

 No tickets are required, seating is first come, first serve.